waddellmp/crwn-clothing/notes/react-router-dom.md

 The `<Route/>` component has access to and passes down props to its direct children.

+The 3 props passed down from the <Route/> component to the direct child component is:
+History, Location, Match

+### History Location Match Props

+Three props passed down from the <Route/>.

+History contains browser history data and methods.

+Location mimics the browser's navigation api (window.location).

+Match is where the url match information is stored.
+The Url parameters are stored in a params object called.

 ```jsx
 // The history prop is provided by the wrapping <Route/> component.
 // Any non-direct children doesn't have access to the Route props.